Demi Rose Leaves Little To The Imagination In Very Revealing Minidress On Instagram

 In the photo in question, the British beauty is donning a sparkly black minidress with a very low neckline that plunges down to her stomach, showing off a great deal of cleavage.
 The number is also short, stopping high on her thighs, helping accentuate her voluptuous figure, particularly her wide hips and strong legs.
 According to one of the tags on her post, her racy dress is courtesy of the brand I Saw It First.

-Demi Rose is sitting on a red velvet booth at what look to be a restaurant of bar table.
+Demi Rose is sitting on a red velvet booth at what look to be a restaurant or bar table.
 She is facing the camera while sitting with her legs crossed in a way that showcases her internet-famous curves.
 Her light brown hair is parted in the middle and down in perfectly straight strands that fall over her shoulder and onto her chest.

 She is wearing black eyeliner on both her upper and lower lids, giving her a cat eye that is both sexy and elegant at the same time.
 She is wearing a pinkish nude lipstick and some bronzer on her cheeks that help frame her face.